coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 **Check:** You can practice your trade and make a decent living, earning about half your check result in gold pieces per week of dedicated work.
-You know how to use the tools of your trade, how to perform the craft's daily tasks, how to supervise untrained helpers, and how to handle common problems.
+You know how to use the tools of your trade, how to perform the craft’s daily tasks, how to supervise untrained helpers, and how to handle common problems.
 (Untrained laborers and assistants earn an average of 1 silver piece per day.)